jenkinsci/templating-engine-plugin/docs/reference/autowired-variables.md

     The `jte` variable refers to the [Pipeline Primitive Namespace](../concepts/pipeline-primitives/primitive-namespace.md) variable.

+### `steps`

+The `steps` variable doesn't technically come from JTE.
+It's a feature of all Jenkins Pipelines.

+The `steps` variable allows direct access to invoke Jenkins Pipeline DSL Steps.

+This variable is most commonly used when invoking Jenkins Pipeline DSL Steps from a [Library Class](../concepts/library-development/library-classes.md) or when [Overloading Steps](../concepts/advanced/overloading-steps.md).

 ## Autowired Library Step Variables

 The following variables are only accessible within [library steps](../concepts/library-development/library-steps.md).